simlmx/meteomap/README.md

 Website displaying weather data for a few thousand cities on an interactive map.
 The data is taken from Wikipedia.
 You can see the current version here: http://meteomap-simlmx.rhcloud.com/
+Originaly the goal was to have a more efficient way to choose my travel itineraries, weather along the way being one of the main concerns.

 prerequisites
 =============